-Fish accounts for nearly 17% of global protein consumption, and in fact more than four million metric tons of tuna is caught every year around the world for consumption.
+Fish accounts for nearly 17 percent of global protein consumption, and in fact more than four million metric tons of tuna is caught every year around the world for consumption.
 It’s no surprise then that tuna features so widely in Thai Union’s product range.

 With tuna being such a focus, we recognize that we have a responsibility to ensure: